What is climbing Kilimanjaro really like?

 Do I need to bring any medicine?

-What happens if I get injured or sick on the mountain?
-Do I need special insurance?
+What if I get injured or sick on the climb?